LeadRDRK/Winenobe/README.md

 # Winenobe
-Winenobe is a script which automatically installs Finobe and adds URI handlers.
+Winenobe is a script which semi-automatically installs Finobe and adds URI handlers.

 This script is not created or officially supported by the Finobe team.
 It might not work correctly.
 # Dependencies